Please note that this article contains affiliate links, read disclosures here.

 If you are in a profession that requires continuing education, research those opportunities and sign up.

 Set up a budget.
 Use a product/service that motivates you to do it.
-If you need an option, check out my budget + tracking spreadsheet that I use to manage my $$$.
+If you need an option, check out the FTD Budget + Tracking spreadsheet that I use to manage my money.
+Also, use the 20-page guide to get started!

 Make financial goals that you can conquer!
 Read Money Mindset For Achieving Your Financial Goals for tips!